An Experimentally Informed Continuum Grain Boundary Model: Results and Discussion

-The total number of grains decrease in both cases which signifies occurrence of grain growth.
-The increased grain sizes are shown in \fig{Number_of_grainsVsGrainSize_Cspline_Explicit_RandomIC_E2_alpha_0p37_TT_40p03} and \fig{Number_of_grainsVsGrain_Size_cusp_Explicit_RandomIC_E2_SD_alpha_0p37_TT_22p41}.
-The grains present in equilibrium $\theta$ profile are binned according to their sizes in \fig{Number_of_grainsVsGrainSize_Cspline_Explicit_RandomIC_E2_alpha_0p37_TT_40p03} and \fig{Number_of_grainsVsGrain_Size_cusp_Explicit_RandomIC_E2_SD_alpha_0p37_TT_22p41} corresponding to SED and CED functions, respectively.
-A large fraction of grains has a non--dimensional size less than 10 in both the final equilibrium $\theta$ profile after evolution using SED and CED functions.
+The total number of grains decreases in both cases which signifies the occurrence of grain growth.
+The increased grain sizes are shown in \fig{Fig10a} and \fig{Fig10b}.
+The grains present in the equilibrium $\theta$ profile are binned according to their sizes in \fig{Fig10a} and \fig{Fig10b} corresponding to the SED and CED functions, respectively.
+A large fraction of grains has a non--dimensional size less than 10 in both the final equilibrium $\theta$ profile after evolution using the SED and CED functions.
 This signifies that both functions produce grains with almost similar sizes for the given initial condition.

 From these results, it is clear that the model is able to simulate idealized grain growth reminiscent of that in polycrystalline materials with a large number of randomly oriented `non-equilibrium' grains.
 The simulation also produces equilibrium grain boundaries in a 1--D grain array, including HAGBs, as is often observed after grain growth.
 As in earlier cases, the shape of the energy density function influences the dynamics of the evolution and the final equilibrium $\theta$ profile.